osmandapp/docs/content/osmand/plugins/wikipedia.md

 {% endandroid %}

 <p><br></p>

->If needed, tap the **Show Wikipedia on the map** option at the top of the search panel, and the search results retrieved by the Wikipedia category will show up on the map.
+<p> If needed, tap the <strong>Show Wikipedia on the map</strong> option at the top of the search panel, and the search results retrieved by the Wikipedia category will show up on the map.</p>